WodBoard/wod-api/README.md

 #### Edit an existing training

 Same as the previous one but lets you update an existing training (can also create it).
-This is a `POST` request with a json body containing your new training characteristics.
+This is a `PUT` request with a json body containing your new training characteristics.
 Json body (./testdata/add_training.json):
 ```
 cat testdata/add_training.json